moderndatacompany/dataos.info/docs/resources/stacks/python/access.md

 ## Add authorization logic in code

-This section explains how to integrate Heimdall authorization checks into the OIDC-enabled Python application.
+This section explains how to integrate Heimdall authorization checks into the authentication enabled Python application.

 **1. Add required dependencies**